This article expands on what I wrote several years ago in Each database table requires its own class.

 The idea that you need different Models to provide different representations of the data tells me that he doesn't understand how the Model-View-Controller design pattern is supposed to work.
 In this pattern the Model does nothing but output raw data while it is the View which formats that data into the representation required by the user.
 The same Model can be used with any number of different views to provide an equal number of different representations.
 There are many ways in which a Model's data can be incorporated into a web page, but how that data is presented is of no concern to anything but the View.
 If I wish to create a task which outputs data to a CSV file then I construct it from either the OUTPUT1 or OUTPUT4 patterns.
 If I wish to create a task which outputs data to a PDF document then I create it from either the OUTPUT2 or OUTPUT3 patterns.
 This is without the need to create a new Model.
 I even have specialist pattern to create address labels.

 The idea that you would need separate classes to deal with separate operations is a non-starter for me as it violates the principle of encapsulation which states that a class should contain ALL the data for an entity and ALL the operations which can be performed on that data.
 The only time I create a subclass for one of my concrete table classes is when I want to have totally different code in one or more "hook" methods in order to provide different behaviour in a different task.
-This is why I have a
+For example in the DICT subsystem I have the following class files:

 Many people seem to be annoyed at my heretical approach to OOP, but I don't care.
 It has enabled me to avoid a lot of the unnecessary coding that other approaches seem to require, and to provide a framework that takes care of a lot of the standard functionality that is needed in a database application.
 Thus I can achieve more with less, and isn't that supposed to be the benefit of using OOP in the first place?
 Below is a list of the areas in which I can save time:

-I do not use two incompatible design methodologies in my applications, so my software structure is always in sync with my database structure, which I design using the rules of data normalisation.
-This avoids the problem known as Object-relational Impedance Mismatch which then means that I do not have to work around that problem by using that abomination of a solution called an Object-Relational Mapper (ORM).
+This design process remained the same regardless of the development language for the simple fact in a database application the most important part is the database design closely followed by the requirements of all the user transactions that will be necessary to move the data into and out of the database.
+It is the software itself which is the implementation detail.
+This means that I do not need to design the software separately using either Object-Oriented Design (OOD) or Domain-Driven Design (DDD) as everything can be built using standard patterns.
+By not using two incompatible design methodologies my software structure is always in sync with my database structure, so I avoid the problem known as Object-relational Impedance Mismatch which then means that I do not have to work around that problem by using that abomination of a solution called an Object-Relational Mapper (ORM).
 Prevention is always better than cure.

 As far as I am concerned all the necessary design patterns have been built into my framework.
 I started off by using the 3-Tier Architecture, but because I ended up by splitting the presentation layer into two separate components a colleague pointed out that this was also an implementation of the MVC design pattern.
 This resulted in a four-part structure which is shown in Aren't the MVC and 3-Tier architectures the same thing?
 The four components are as follows:

 If a table's structure ever changes all that needs to be done is to repeat the import and export process which will cause the structure file to be recreated.
-The class file will not be overwritten as it may have been modified to include code in customisable methods.
+The class file will not be overwritten as it may have been modified to include code in customisable "hook" methods.
+The customisable methods will need to be changed manually, but only if these mention any of the changed columns.

-Because all the data, both incoming and outgoing, is held in an array of variables called $fieldarray, which is defined in the abstract table class, I don't have to spend time in defining a separate variable for each column.
+Because all the data, both incoming and outgoing, is held in an array of variables called $fieldarray, which is defined in the abstract table class, I don't have to spend time in defining a separate variable for each column, nor do I have to build a separate getter and setter for each column.

-The validation requirements for each column in a table are defined in the $fieldspec array which is made available in the <table>.dict.inc file which is exported from the Data Dictionary.
+The primary validation requirements for each column in a table are defined in the $fieldspec array which is made available in the <table>.dict.inc file which is exported from the Data Dictionary.
 All user input comes in as an associative array, such as $_POST, where the column values are keyed by the column name.
-The abstract table class then uses standard code to verify that each of the values in the data array matches that column's specifications in the specifications array.
+The abstract table class then uses a standard validation class to verify that each of the values in the data array matches that column's specifications in the specifications array.

 This topic is discussed further in How NOT to validate data.